SumZer0-git/EDAPGui/readme.md

 <br>

 # ED Autopilot - Gui
-This Elite Dangerous (ED) Autopilot supports FSD Route assist, Supercruise assist, Waypoint assist, Robigo Mines assit and AFK Combat escape assist.
+This Elite Dangerous (ED) Autopilot supports the following main features:
+## FSD Route assist
 For the FSD Route Assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
-Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present. <br>
+Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present.
+## Supercruise assist
 The supercruise (SC) assistant (and not using ED's SC Assist which takes up a slot, for a piece of software?) will keep you on target and when "TO DISENGAGE" is presented and will autodrop out of SC and perform autodocking with the targeted Station. <br>
+## Waypoint assist
 With Waypoint Assist you define the route in a file and this assist will jump to those waypoints.
 If a Station is defined to dock at, the assistant will transition to SC Assist and dock with the station.
 A early version of a trading capability is also included.<br>
+Additional information can be found [here](docs/Waypoint.md).
+## Robigo Mines assist

-The Robigo Assist performs the Robigo Mines passenger mission loop which includes mission selection, mission completetion, and the full loop to Sirius Atmospherics<br>
+The Robigo Assist performs the Robigo Mines passenger mission loop which includes mission selection, mission completetion, and the full loop to Sirius Atmospherics.<br>
+Additional information can be found [here](docs/Robigo.md).
+## AFK Combat escape assist

+## Additional Features
 If Voice enabled, the autopilot will inform you of its actions

 This autopilot uses Computer Vision (grabs screens and performs template matching) and issues keystrokes.
 It does not perform any runtime modifications